Women’s Strength Training in Denver & DTC

 Benefits of Lean Muscle for Women

 To make things SIMPLE, let’s just remember this ladies: Lifting Weights increases Lean Muscle and that equals Fat Loss/Weight Loss.

 Just to be clear, a weight training program can burn up to 40% more fat when added to your other types of workouts.
 Studies have proven that with a proper nutritional plan, women who “Lift” are far more likely to lose only fat, while their strictly cardio counterparts lost fat and muscle.

-So, how do we common ladies achieve this nice lean muscle tone without looking like a bulky bodybuilder?
+So, how do ladies achieve this nice lean muscle tone without looking like a bulky bodybuilder?

 Again, to make this fairly simple, here is a great analogy to help explain.
 You wouldn’t bring your Prius into the shop for some routine maintenance and then tell the technician “I do not want this car to come out looking like a Lamborghini!” would you?
 Of course not, that would never happen because it is virtually impossible.
 You will only “bulk up” if you don’t also lose fat.